FENECON Home 10 assembly and operating instructions

 |

-6. Place an FENECON Home 10 battery module on the Base, paying attention to the plug-in bolts and positioning holes. |
+5. Place an FENECON Home 10 battery module on the base, paying attention to the plug-in bolts and positioning holes. |

-A maximum of 10 FENECON Home 10 battery modules can be stacked on one Base. |
+A maximum of 10 FENECON Home 10 battery modules can be stacked on one base. |

-8. Install all remaining FENECON Home 10 battery modules in the same way. |
+8. Mount all remaining FENECON Home 10 battery modules in the same way. |

 Electric shock |